nfcd/compGeo/README.md

 Faculty: Nestor Cardozo (IER), Lisa Watson (IER), Wiktor Weibull (IER), and Knut Giljarhus (IMBM).

-Please feel free to use this material for teaching purposes.
+Please feel free to use this material for teaching and research.
 If you have any comments or want to contribute to the resource, please contact us at nestor.cardozo@uis.no

 ## Manual: Working with the resource
-The programming language of choice is Python, and our approach is as follows: We introduce briefly the theory and applications, implement them in Python functions, and illustrate their use in Jupyter notebooks.
+The programming language of choice is Python, and our approach is as follows: We introduce briefly the theory and applications, implement them in Python functions, and illustrate them using Jupyter notebooks.
 The best way to work with the resource is to clone this repository.

 ### Clone the repository
 This saves the repository to your local machine.
 It behaves almost like a copy.